BenoitDelcroix/Ecowatt-QC/README.md

 - ML model: gradient-boosted decision trees
 - X data:
-    - Weather: for each of the 6 cities (Montréal, Québec, Gatineau, Sherbrooke, Saguenay and Trois-rivières), 6 inputs: min, mean and max of the last and next 24 hours (36 inputs)
+    - Weather: for each of the 6 cities (Montréal, Québec, Gatineau, Sherbrooke, Saguenay and Trois-rivières), 6 inputs: temperature statistics (min, mean and max) of the last and next 24 hours (36 inputs)
     - Beginning hour number of the forecast (1 input)
-    - Beginning number of day of the forecast (1 input)
+    - Beginning number of weekday of the forecast (1 input)
     - Working days (previous, current and next day - 3 inputs)
     - Total number of inputs: 36 + 1 + 1 + 3 = 41 inputs
 - Y data: